Forex Trading Basics

 - Equity market sentiment and global risk-on/risk-off moves.

 Some traders use forex to express views on macroeconomic themes, while others focus mainly on technical chart patterns and price action.
+Futures and options on currencies provide additional ways to express similar views, as covered in our pages on futures and options.

 Is forex trading right for you?